Zhilei Zhang: Early career

-Zhang's majority draw with journeyman Jerry Forrest on February 27, 2021, was a landmark moment in his career not because it was the first fight he did not win (22–0–1), but because it finally highlighted how poor his nutrition was.
+Zhang's majority draw with Jerry Forrest on February 27, 2021, was a landmark moment in his career not because it was the first fight he did not win (22–0–1), but because it finally highlighted how poor his nutrition was.
 After the fight he was hospitalized.
 When he woke up in the ambulance, he had no recollections from the sixth round onwards and his first words were asking whether he won or lost the fight.
 He was diagnosed with iron-deficiency anemia, high enzyme levels, low-level renal failure, electrolyte disorder, liver dysfunction and severe dehydration.

 Zhang later found out various errors in his preparations.
 During his one-week COVID-19 quarantine in Miami before the bout, the hotel provided him only two meals a day.
 Unfamiliar with Miami's high humidity, Zhang's water intake during his stay at hotel was insufficient and he suffered from severe dehydration.
 Compounded by a drop in fitness from staying in the hotel during quarantine, he lost 9 pounds.
 Zhang had been unconcerned with his weight loss since it was not an issue in the unlimited weight class.
 His doctor also concluded that his excessive consumption of Chinese tea during training was partially responsible for his iron-deficiency anemia.
 When Zhang was discharged from hospital, his first words to his managers were the Chinese idiom, fang hu gui shan, lit. "a tiger let go would come back at the village hard", referring himself as the tiger.
 Since then, Zhang hired a nutritionist, quit smoking and has stayed away from tea during training and in the immediate run-up to boxing matches.

-Zhang's fight with Jerry Forrest was on the undercard of the super-middleweight title fight between Canelo Álvarez and Avni Yıldırım.
+Zhang's fight with Forrest was on the undercard of the super-middleweight title fight between Canelo Álvarez and Avni Yıldırım.
 Although Zhang started strongly, scoring three knockdowns in the opening three rounds, Zhang completely gassed out from the fourth round and Forrest was able to battle his way back to earn a majority draw.
 The final scorecards read 95–93 Forrest, 93–93, and 93–93, with the irregular scores owing to a point deduction against Zhang for excessive holding.
 Many fans thought Zhang vs. Forrest was a better fight than the main bout.

 On 27 November 2021, Zhang faced Craig Lewis on the undercard of Teófimo López vs. George Kambosos Jr. Zhang started the fight off slowly, but dropped Lewis twice in round two, leading Lewis' corner to throw in the towel, giving Zhang a win by TKO.